Ion Current Rectification and Long-Range Interference in Conical Silicon Micropores: Supplementary

 As the flow is always inwards for one of the two reservoirs there is no scenario where the far-from-pore solution can be used to describe the entire experimental system.
-We note that this focusing of the concentration profile near the base for positive flows also complicates numerical calculations: a significant effort was made to obtain numerical calculations from COMSOL, however no finite element model could be created that was stable beyond a very narrow parameter regime.
-Such numerical models always showed reservoir concentration polarization in some form.
-The near-pore solution is expected to very sensitively depend on all experimental length scales, including P\'eclet and Duhkin length.
-A "holistic" model describing the entire concentration profile extending over both the reservoirs and pore would be desirable as it would allow for quantitative predictions without $\psi_0$ as fit parameter.
+We note that this focusing of the concentration profile near the base for positive flows also complicates numerical calculations: a significant effort was made to obtain numerical calculations from COMSOL, however no finite-element system could be created that was stable beyond a very narrow parameter regime.
+Our numerical calculations always showed reservoir concentration polarization in some form.
+The near-pore solution is expected to very sensitively depend on all experimental length scales, including P\'eclet and Dukhin length.
+A "holistic" model describing the entire concentration profile extending over both the reservoirs and pore would be desirable as it would allow for quantitative predictions without an "apparent" $\psi_0$ as fit parameter.
+This problem is left for future study.

-\subsection{Supplementary Information 8: Conductances at four different concentrations}
+\subsection{Supplementary Information 7: Conductances at four different concentrations}

-\subsection{Supplementary Information 9: More fits of experimental data}
+\subsection{Supplementary Information 8: More fits of experimental data}

-\subsection{Supplementary Information 10: Selectivity from literature}
+\subsection{Supplementary Information 9: Selectivity from literature}